Rock 'n' Roll (John Lennon album)

-Rock 'n' Roll is the fifth and final solo studio album by the English musician John Lennon.
-Released in February 1975, it is an album of rock and roll songs from the late 1950s and early 1960s as covered by Lennon.
-Recording the album was troubled and spanned an entire year: Phil Spector produced sessions in October 1973 at A&M Studios, and Lennon produced sessions in October 1974 at the Record Plant (East).
-Lennon was being sued by Morris Levy over copyright infringement of one line in his Beatles song "Come Together".
+Rock 'n' Roll is the fifth and final solo album by the English musician John Lennon.
+Released in February 1975, it is a covers album of rock and roll songs from the late 1950s and early 1960s.

+Recording the album was troubled and spanned an entire year: Phil Spector produced sessions in October 1973 at A&M Studios, and Lennon produced sessions in October 1974 at the Record Plant.
+Lennon was being sued by Morris Levy over copyright infringement over one line in his Beatles song "Come Together".
 As part of an agreement, Lennon had to include three Levy-owned songs on Rock 'n' Roll.
 Spector disappeared with the session recordings and was subsequently involved in a motor accident, leaving the album's tracks unrecoverable until the beginning of the Walls and Bridges sessions.
 With Walls and Bridges coming out first, featuring one Levy-owned song, Levy sued Lennon expecting to see Lennon's Rock 'n' Roll album.

-The album reached number 6 in both the United Kingdom and the United States, later being certified gold in both countries.
+The album reached number 6 in both the United Kingdom and the United States, later being certified Gold in both countries.
 It was supported by the single "Stand by Me", which peaked at number 20 in the US, and 30 in the UK.
 The cover photo was taken by Jürgen Vollmer during the Beatles' stay in Hamburg.

 Background

-In 1969, Lennon wrote the song "Come Together" for the Beatles' album Abbey Road.
+Lennon wrote the song "Come Together" for the Beatles' 1969 album Abbey Road.
 Inspired by the Chuck Berry tune "You Can't Catch Me", it bore a melodic resemblance to the original—and Lennon took the third line of the second verse ("Here come [old] flat-top") for the new lyric.
-Publisher Morris Levy brought a lawsuit for infringement, and the case was due to be heard in a New York court in December 1973.
-It was later settled out of court, with the agreement that, according to an announcement by Levy, Lennon had to "record three songs by Big Seven publishers on his next album".
+Publisher Morris Levy, who held "You Can't Catch Me"'s copyright, brought a lawsuit for infringement, and the case was due to be heard in a New York court in December 1973.
+It was later settled out of court, with the agreement that, according to an announcement by Levy, Lennon had to "record three songs by Big Seven publishers on his next album.
 The songs [he] intends to record at this time are "You Can't Catch Me", "Angel Baby" and "Ya Ya"."
 Lennon had the right to change the last two songs to any other songs that were published by Big Seven.
 The settlement also specified that he was to offer licensing rights to any three of seven specified non-Beatle songs owned by Apple Music.

 In the meantime, Lennon had separated from Yoko Ono and was living in Los Angeles with his personal assistant, May Pang.
 Nostalgia was a popular trend on film following response to the George Lucas film American Graffiti, and television was readying the series Happy Days (Lennon, Pang and John's son Julian had even visited the set).
 Lennon, rather than writing his own songs, and partly inspired by his arrangement to include at least three songs from Levy's publishing company catalogue, Big Seven Music, decided to record an album of oldies as his next release, following Mind Games.